WM-Knikker/WM-Knikker/README.md

 Brought a strawberry plant to the office, if it survives to the point it starts making strawberries I will share them at the office.

+Update on the strawberry plant:
+Sadly the strawberry plant at the office got a little bit less water duing the pandamic and died.
+It did give me a great idea for a auto watering pot.

 <!---
 WM-Knikker/WM-Knikker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.